In Amazon’s shadow, neighbors are dueling over housing density

 NIMBYs, YIMBYs and SIMBYs

-At its core, the debate brewing in Arlington over RiverHouse mirrors similar fights taking place in any number of increasingly expensive metro areas across the country, such as Boston, Los Angeles, or Minneapolis.
+At its core, the debate brewing in Arlington over RiverHouse mirrors similar fights taking place in any number of increasingly expensive metro areas across the country, such as Boston, Los Angeles or Minneapolis.
 Down the road in Alexandria, residents also are clashing over whether to expand another large apartment complex.

 The issue, some say, is one of basic supply and demand.
 Officials in these booming metros, faced with a limited housing stock, soaring rents and steady population growth, are trying to spur higher-density development as a way to accommodate new residents.

-But those efforts have sometimes angered longtime residents and single-family homeowners, who say more buildings will only lead to noisy construction, increased traffic and greater strain on schools and roads.
+But those efforts have sometimes angered longtime residents and single-family homeowners, who say more buildings will only lead to noisy construction, increased traffic, and greater strain on schools and roads.
 Increasingly, some other neighbors have started to speak up in favor of more development.

 Single-family zoning preserves century-old segregation, planners say.
 A proposal to add density is dividing neighborhoods.